jamesolaoluwa/BullyButton/README.md

 # BullyButton - Anti-Bullying Flutter App

 BullyButton is an app that promotes anti-bullying awareness and prevention.
-Built with a Dart frontend, Firebase backend, featuring anonymous reporting, positive messages feed, and comprehensive support resources.
+I built this project with a Dart frontend, Firebase backend, featuring anonymous reporting, positive messages feed, and comprehensive support resources.

 ## ✨ Features